Compare policies and quotes from 30+ health funds.

-There are currently 35 funds in the Australian private health insurance marketplace offering 65,000 policies.
-However, having so many products to choose from can easily lead to confusion and prevent or discourage people from taking out cover that could save them and their loved ones a substantial amount of money on medical care.
+There are over 30 funds in the Australian private health insurance marketplace offering hundreds of policy options.
+However, having so many products to choose from can easily lead to confusion and discourage people from taking out cover that could save them and their loved ones a substantial amount of money on medical care.

 What types of cover are available to Australians?

 Guide to making an informed health insurance decision

 Before you start comparing policies, you need to have an understanding of how health insurance plans work including the types of cover available, the factors that can raise or reduce your premiums and why it's worth considering in the first place.